sjsu-library/unionist/_items/unionist--text-0349.md

   and others to give them a call at No. 33, Sullivan-st. </p> <p> <em>New York, August,</em>
   1833. </p> "
 scholarlyNotes:
-commentary: 'I am not sure of William Grey''s racial identity. '
+commentary: I am not sure of William Grey's racial identity.
 relatedPeople: William Grey
 featured:
 repeated: